 In order to calculate the localization length, we need to study the behavior of the Riccati variable \(y_n\) at \(n \rightarrow \infty\)~\cite{crisanti2012products}.
 We can exclude \(A_n\) and write a closed iterative expression for the Riccati variable (\(\omega=0\) as it can be chosen arbitrarily) as follows: \begin{widetext}

 \end{widetext} Rescaling the phase with a constant factor $y_n \rightarrow y_n e^{-i(\varphi_1-\varphi_2)}$ does not change the localization length, so we get rid of these factors, thereby demonstrating that the localization length depends only on the parameter $\theta$ of the model.
-Let us call the resulting map \(z \rightarrow f(z)\).
-First, we transform the space by a shift and rescaling,
+Let us denote $y_n \equiv z$ and and $y_{n+1} = f(z)$.
+We then arive at the resulting map \(z \rightarrow f(z)\).
+To proceed, we transform the space by a shift and rescaling,

 The map \(z_1 \rightarrow f_1(z_1)\) then reads \begin{widetext}

 \end{widetext} This map has a single invariant submanifold \(|z_1|=1\), and thus the stationary distribution of \(z_1\) is located on this unit circle and it is sufficient to calculate the stationary distribution of \(\arg(z_1)\).
 However, the projection of \eqref{z1transform} on \(\arg(z_1)\) is highly non-trivial and virtually impossible to work with; it is much more common to work with distributions of unbound variables.
 To make this possible, we transform the \(z_1\) plane using a conformal map,